Joshua Benjamin Jeyaretnam

 An Anglican Christian of Sri Lankan Tamil descent, Jeyaretnam was born in the village of Chankanai in Jaffna, Ceylon (now Sri Lanka), while his parents were on home leave from Malaya.1

 He began schooling at a French convent in Muar, Malaya.
 After graduating from the convent, he entered the Government English School in Muar.
-When his father was transferred to work in Johor Bahru, he enrolled in the English College there.
+When his father was transferred to Johor Bahru to work, he enrolled in the English College there.
 After the Japanese Occupation (1942–45), Jeyaretnam moved to Singapore to study at St Andrew’s School.
 It was around this time that he became interested in politics.2

 In 1948, he left for England to study law at the University College, London.
-There, he met the woman who would later be his wife, Margaret Cynthia Walker, who was also a law student.
-He graduated with a bachelor of laws with honours in 1951 and sat for the Bar finals the same year.
-He was called to the Bar by the Honourable Society of Gray’s Inn in London on 27 November 1951 and returned to Singapore the following day.
+There, he met Margaret Cynthia Walker, also a law student, whom he later married.
+He graduated with a Bachelor of Laws with honours in 1951 and sat for the Bar finals the same year.
+He was called to the Bar by the Honourable Society of Gray’s Inn in London on 27 November 1951 and returned to Singapore the following year.
 In 1952, he joined the Singapore Legal Service.
-Walker, who had remained in England, joined him in Singapore in 1956.
+Walker remained in England and joined Jeyaretnam in Singapore in 1956.
 They married in February 1957.3

 He stopped practising law in 2000.
 He was declared bankrupt the following year, which barred him from practising as a lawyer.
 However, soon after he was discharged as a bankrupt in May 2007, he obtained a practising certificate and resumed his law practice.5

 Jeyaretnam contested in his first election in 1972.
-He lost, and it was to be the first of five consecutive failed attempts to gain entry into parliament.
-By the late 1970s, however, he had proven himself to be one of the strongest, if not the strongest, opposition candidate.
-In the 1980 general election, he lost to the PAP candidate by just 1,046 votes, or six percent, of the valid votes.
+He lost, and it was the first of five consecutive failed attempts to gain entry into parliament.
+By the late 1970s, however, he had proven himself to be a strong, if not the strongest, opposition candidate.
+In the 1980 general election, he lost to PAP’s candidate by just 1,046 votes, or six percent, of the valid votes.
 Finally, in 1981, he won the by-election in Anson with 51.9 percent of the valid votes.
 With this victory, he became the first opposition candidate to be elected as an MP in the history of independent Singapore.
 In the 1984 election, he was re-elected in Anson with an increased majority of 56.8 percent of votes.7

 Jeyaretnam died of heart failure at the age of 82 on 30 September 2008.
 His death was covered by local and international news agencies, including The New York Times, The Times and the International Herald Tribune.
 People from all walks of life, including PAP and opposition politicians, attended his wake.
-Over 1,000 people were present for the funeral service held at the St Andrew’s Cathedral on 4 October 2008.13
+Over 1,000 people were present at the funeral service held at St Andrew’s Cathedral on 4 October 2008.21

 Sons: Kenneth and Philip